 Blockchain makes it possible to take immediate action and skip time-consuming processes.
 With this, a process of 60 minutes can be reduced to just 10 minutes.
 This applies to anyone who has to sign for something.
 Whether it is a document, test result or making a decision about a go/no go moment.
 The information is always available for the end customer in real time, which saves a lot of time, and therefore, money.

 In addition, test results can be verified when a digital ruleset has been created, containing the minimum required properties for the required end product.
 This possibility is provided by the online platform on which all data is available in real time.

 People are responsible for very important steps in the supply chain and the verification of products.
 This goes well nine times out of ten.
-But there are also people who don’t have their day, and therefore make mistakes.
+But mistakes also happen.

 These mistakes sometimes have enormous consequences for a project.
-Deliveries can be made too late, causing a project to grind to a halt, but the wrong material can also be delivered.
-By using digital certificates in a structured format, it is very easy and convenient to match them against the end customer’s digital rule sets.
+Deliveries can be made too late, causing a project to halt, or the wrong material has been delivered… By using digital certificates in a structured format, it is very easy and convenient to match them against the end customer’s digital rule sets.
 Since all these processes are completely automated, this greatly reduces the risk of a human error .